ShubhamShreshth/MyHostel/README.md

 MyHostel App solves above listed problems by allowing hostelites to file complaint against service in the hostel with a description explaining the same and post it on the app.
 The wardens / hostel authorities will recieve these complaints along with the student name, room number, etc. which makes it easy for the warden / hostel authorities to have an overview of what services to be looked into.

-### Features of the application :
+### Features of the application : Student View -

 - _Register_ using your name, email, room number, building number, roll number, branch, password.
 - _Login_ using your email, password.
-- _File a complaint_ along with description and photo associated with it.
+- _File a complaint_ amongst the various categories listed along with description and photo associated with it.
-- View your _feed_, where important notice will be displayed.
 - Check the _status_ of your complaint.
 - _Get notified_ when your complaint is approved or denied.
+- _View_ your _profile_.

+### Features of the application : Admin View -

+- _Register_ using your name, email, building number, password.
+- _Login_ using your email, password.
+- _View complaints_ along with their description and photo associated with it.
+- _Approv or Reject_ a complaint with reason.
+- _Update the status_ once the problem is resolved.
 - _View_ your _profile_.

 ### Concepts used :